Comment: NCSC urges UK org's to take action in response to situation in and around Ukraine

 Comment: NCSC urges UK org’s to take action in response to situation in and around Ukraine

-Following the recent new that the National Cyber Security Centre has urged UK organisations to take action in response to current political situation in and around Ukraine, the advice from Saket Modi, CEO at Safe Security:
+Following the recent new that the National Cyber Security Centre has urged UK organisations to take action in response to current political situation in and around Ukraine, the advice from Carolyn Crandall, Chief Deception Officer at Attivo Networks:

-“No business can be 100 percent secure, 100 percent of the time; it is not a question of if, but when a cyber breach will take place.
-Attack Techniques Tactics and Procedures (TTP) are evolving quicker than the technologies that secure businesses.
-As a result, businesses need to prepare for a wide array of risks including zero-day and nation-state attacks that may be perpetuated through phishing, social engineering, software vulnerabilities, and Business Email Compromise, among other vectors.

-Depending on the traditional methods, using point in time risk assessments is not the right cybersecurity strategy, anymore.
-Continuous detection and continuous response are becoming more widely adopted by enterprises.
-Now, it is time for continuous prediction and quantification of cyber risk.
+“Businesses should take an assumed breached security posture to prepare for an onslaught of advanced and targeted attacks.
+This assumption shifts security focus to readiness and threat hunting for incursions within the network.
+Advanced threats will use identity-based attacks that inherently bypass traditional endpoint and network security defenses.
+Security teams need to be on high-alert for credential theft and misuse, privilege escalation, and lateral movement threat activities.
+Active Directory, which is the main credential store, must be protected as a top priority.
+This means having in place continuous visibility tools that find and fix exposures, misconfigurations, and policy drift.
+It also needs to include live attack detection and, ideally, the ability to redirect unauthorized access attempts to cyber deception decoys for threat intelligence gathering.
+Organizations should also not be overconfident in multi-factor authentication to protect identities - advanced attackers are fully equipped to bypass these controls.”

 Tweeter